Not Just a Webinar Platform

 A presenter or a host turns on the screen sharing

-If this user is already the Pinned user, as soon as the screen sharing starts, meeting mode switches to the Presenter View and the shared screen appears in the middle (currently it does not support full-screen toggle but you can right-click on the shared screen as a viewer and click "Show controls" to get these options enabled)
+If this user is already the Pinned user, as soon as the screen sharing starts, meeting mode switches to the Presenter View and the shared screen appears in the middle.
+We are excited to introduce the screen sharing full-screen mode (learn more)!

 If the user is not pinned, as soon as a host pins the user, the view changes to the Presenter View, and screen sharing appears for everyone.
 In this way, you can manage multiple users who are willing to share the screen one by one.
 It is also possible to utilize the "Raise hand" feature to manage the queue